Thelmina4/Thelmina4/README.md

 - 🔭 I’m currently working on ...-->

 - 🌱 I’m currently learning Python, C, R, & how to use GitHub & Gitlab.
 I hope to add a few webpages in here too.
-I will be adding my completed scripts to this.
+I will be adding my completed scripts too.

 - My Favourite part about computer science is all the problem solving.
 Give me a puzzle & I'm happy for hours.